bristolapproach/to-fro/README.md

 Equally, you can run `npm install` to install new modules from inside the Django container too:

     docker exec -it tofro-django npm install

+## Application messages

+The application relies on 3rd party packages whose messages needed to be overriden.
+This is done by taking advantage of [Django's localization system](https://docs.djangoproject.com/en/3.0/topics/i18n/translation/#localization-how-to-create-language-files), with a special language file in the `api/messages_overrides` folder, as described by [this StackOverflow answer](https://stackoverflow.com/a/41945558).

+To override a piece of text coming from a 3rd party package:

+1. Check that the piece of text is computed via Django's translation utilities.
+This can be a call to one of the `gettext()` methods (often aliased as `_()`) or using the `{% translate %}` tag.
+2. Grab the ID of the message.
+This will be the string passed to the method or tag.
+3. Add an entry to the `messages_overrides/en/LC_MESSAGES/django.po` file, as such:

+    msgid "THE_ID_FOUND_IN_THE_3RD_PARTY_PACKAGE"
+    msgstr "THE_MESSAGE_YOU_WANT_TO_SHOW"

+    Pay attention to the case, as the `msgid` is case sensitive
+4. Compile the messages with:

+    docker exec -it tofro-django python3 manage.py compilemessages